paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-205-defense-acquisition-system.md

 <a id="section-3104"></a>
 ## § 3104.
-Acquisition-related functions of chiefs of the armed forces
+Acquisition-related functions of service chiefs
-**(a) Performance of Certain Acquisition-related Functions.—** The Secretary of Defense shall ensure that the Chief of Staff of the Army, the Chief of Naval Operations, the Chief of Staff of the Air Force, the Commandant of the Marine Corps, and the Chief of Space Operations assist the Secretary of the military department concerned in the performance of the following acquisition-related functions of such department:
+**(a) Performance of Certain Acquisition-related Functions.—** The Secretary of Defense shall ensure that the service chiefs assist the Secretary of the military department concerned, in accordance with the objectives established pursuant to [section 3102 of this title](./chapter-205-defense-acquisition-system.md#section-3102), in the performance of the following acquisition-related functions of such department:

-(1) The development of requirements for equipping the armed force concerned (subject, where appropriate, to validation by the Joint Requirements Oversight Council pursuant to [section 181 of this title](./chapter-007-boards-councils-and-committees.md#section-181)).
+(1) The development of capability requirement statements for equipping the armed force concerned that—

-(2) Decisions regarding the balancing of resources and priorities, and associated trade-offs among cost, schedule, technical feasibility, and performance on major defense acquisition programs.

-(3) The coordination of measures to control requirements creep in the defense acquisition system.
+  (A) describes the operational problem to provide necessary context for the capability requirement;

+  (B) proposes nonprescriptive solutions to operational problems; and

+  (C) ensures system interoperability, where appropriate, between and among joint military capabilities (as defined in [section 181 of this title](./chapter-007-boards-councils-and-committees.md#section-181)).

+(2) Implement strategies to support timely adjustments to capability requirement statements developed in paragraph (1).

-(4) The recommendation of trade-offs among life-cycle cost, schedule, and performance objectives, and procurement quantity objectives, to ensure acquisition programs deliver best value in meeting the approved military requirements.
+(3) Advise on trade-offs among life-cycle costs, delivery schedules, performance objectives, technical feasibility, and procurement quantity objectives to maximize best value for the end user.

-(5) Termination of development or procurement programs for which life-cycle cost, schedule, and performance expectations are no longer consistent with approved military requirements and levels of priority, or which no longer have approved military requirements.
+(4) In consultation with the Joint Requirements Oversight Council, prioritize—

+  (A) capability needs for investment; and

+  (B) resource allocation to meet operational readiness requirements (as defined in [section 4324 of this title](./chapter-323-life-cycle-and-sustainment.md#section-4324)) and the materiel readiness objectives established under [section 118(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section118/c&num=0&edition=prelim).

+(5) Make available appropriate personnel to provide end-user feedback for the development of new capabilities.

+(6) Recommend modification, discontinuation, or termination of the development of capabilities—

+  (A) that no longer align with a capability requirement established by the Secretary of Defense; or

+  (B) that are experiencing significant cost growth, technical or performance deficiencies, or delays in schedule.

-(6) The development and management of career paths in acquisition for military personnel (as required by [section 1722a of this title](./chapter-087-defense-acquisition-workforce.md#section-1722a)).
+(7) Build acquisition career paths for officers and personnel (as required by [section 1722a of this title](./chapter-087-defense-acquisition-workforce.md#section-1722a)) to ensure such officers and personnel have the necessary skills and opportunities for career progression to fulfill the objectives established pursuant to [section 3102 of this title](./chapter-205-defense-acquisition-system.md#section-3102).

-(7) The assignment and training of contracting officer representatives when such representatives are required to be members of the armed forces because of the nature of the contract concerned.

 **(b) Adherence to Requirements in Major Defense Acquisition Programs.—**

-(1) The Secretary of the military department concerned shall ensure that the program capability document supporting a Milestone B or subsequent decision for a major defense acquisition program may not be approved until the chief of the armed force concerned determines in writing that the requirements in the document are necessary and realistic in relation to the program cost and fielding targets established under [section 4271(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4271/a&num=0&edition=prelim).
+(1) The Secretary of the military department concerned shall ensure that any requirements document for a major defense acquisition program may not be approved until the service chief concerned determines in writing that the requirements in the document are necessary and realistic in relation to the program cost and fielding targets established under [section 4271(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4271/a&num=0&edition=prelim).

-(2) Consistent with the performance of duties under subsection (a), the Chief of the armed force concerned, or in the case of a joint program the chiefs of the armed forces concerned, with respect to major defense acquisition programs, shall—
+(2) Consistent with the performance of duties under subsection (a), the service chief concerned, or in the case of a joint program the service chiefs concerned, with respect to major defense acquisition programs, shall—

-  (A) concur with the need for a materiel solution as identified in the Materiel Development Decision Review prior to entry into the Materiel Solution Analysis Phase under Department of Defense Instruction 5000.02;
+  (A) concur with the need for a materiel solution as identified in the Materiel Development Decision Review;

-  (B) concur with the cost, schedule, technical feasibility, and performance trade-offs that have been made with regard to the program before Milestone A approval is granted under [section 4251 of this title](./chapter-322-major-systems-and-major-defense-acquisition-programs-generally.md#section-4251);
+  (B) concur with the life-cycle cost, delivery schedule, performance objective, technical feasibility, and procurement quantity trade-offs that have been made with regard to the program before Milestone A approval is granted under [section 4251 of this title](./chapter-322-major-systems-and-major-defense-acquisition-programs-generally.md#section-4251);

   (C) concur that appropriate trade-offs among cost, schedule, technical feasibility, and performance objectives have been made to ensure that the program is affordable when considering the per unit cost and the total life-cycle cost before Milestone B approval is granted under [section 4252 of this title](./chapter-322-major-systems-and-major-defense-acquisition-programs-generally.md#section-4252); and